1. Are there any dog breeds that I am not allowed to own?

 6. I have decided to buy a dog, how do I know which one to choose?

 There are approximately 165 breeds of dogs available in Australia.
 Visit a dog show or contact a dog training school, South Australian Canine Association, Animal Welfare League or RSPCA.
 To make sure the dog fits in with your lifestyle, check out the select a pet questionnaire.
 Make sure you meet the dog's parents where possible to ensure that they are friendly and healthy.

 Please note, dogs born after 1 July 2018 must be desexed by 6 months of age, so please consider the future costs of this procedure when making your decision to purchase.
-Extensions upt to 18 months may be issued by a vet if they beleive the procedure would adversely affect the growth, development or wellbeing of the dog or cat.
+Extensions up to 18 months may be issued by a vet if they believe the procedure would adversely affect the growth, development or wellbeing of the dog or cat.

 7. I have just bought a new puppy, when do I have to register it?

-All dogs aged three months or over must be registered with your local Council.
+All dogs aged three months or over must be registered with your local Council on www.dogsandcatsonline.com.au.
 The purpose of this is to provide quick and easy identification of your dog should he or she be found wandering or become lost.
-Once registered, your dog must wear a registration disc that will identify him or her as belonging to you.
+Once registered, your dog must wear the registration disc, or a tag or badge clearly displaying the permanent registration number.

 8. I have just moved house do I need to re-register my dog with the new council?

 Yes, you must update your details on www.dogsandcatsonline.com.au as soon as practicable.
 You can do this online by logging in to your owner account any time or day or night, or by contacting your local Council.
 Updating your address on Dogs and Cats Online will update your Council dog registration and the microchip details of all the animals linked to your owner account.